QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

     @show f(1.0)
     @show f(-1.0);

-While in general you want to keep a variable name bound to a single type in Julia, this is a notable exception
+While in general you want to keep a variable name bound to a single type in Julia, this is a notable exception.

-Similarly, if needed, you can return a ``nothing`` from a function to indicate that it did not calculate as expected
+Similarly, if needed, you can return a ``nothing`` from a function to indicate that it did not calculate as expected.

 .. code-block:: julia